milovincent/tellbot/USAGE.md

 Deliver the pending notifies to yourself.

-`@TellBot` does not deliver notifies immediately upon any message of the recipient (as some others do), but instead shows a notification, which advises to use this command.
+If a user has been away for a long time (_i.e._ more than a day), `@TellBot` does not deliver notifies immediately upon any message of the recipient (as some others do), but instead shows a notification, which advises to use this command.

 **Examples**